Print

 they are members or observers, the universal values of human rights

-without any discrimination based inter
+without any discrimination based, inter

-alia on sex, gender, sexual orientation, gender identity,
+alia, on sex, gender, sexual orientation, gender identity

-and religious faith or the lack of it;
+or religious faith or the lack thereof;

 11.4. engage in the process of revision of the Cairo Declaration